mac-comp446-allclassrooms/project-template/mockups/test.md

-# add your mockups here in this folder
+# add your mockups here in this folder, delete when done

 The prototypes or wireframes can be images, pdfs, or other files.